asyks/contact-api/README.md

 ## Basic Auth

-To change the creds for the basic auth implementation set the env vars:
+I stuck to having a single set of creds.
+To change the creds set the env vars:
 USERNAME and PASSWORD.
 The default creds are stored in `vars.env`.
+I adapted my basic auth solution from [this flask snippet](http://flask.pocoo.org/snippets/8/).

+## Data

+I decided to go with a sqlite in-memory database, as it seemed to be an easy and reliable way to create a persistent (between app restarts) datastore that does not write to the filesystem.
+I stuck with a single model/table for Contact, and a super minimal number of fields: id, name, company, email.
+The primary key is id, and email is the only required field.